wirelineio/wns/README.md

 source ~/.profile
 ```

-Clone the repo (e.g. inside ~/wireline), build and install the binaries.
+Clone the repo then build and install the binaries.

 ```bash
 $ cd ~/wireline